GoldenAkaza/Fullstack-snippet-frontend/README.md

 ## Features
 <p>- Create a New Snippet – POST /api/snippets <br/>
-It accepts a JSON body with the required fields title, language, and code.
+Can add snippets by typing the required fields title, language, and code. <br/>
+There is also an option to add a description and tags to the snippets.

 </p>
 - Get All Snippets – GET /api/snippets
 <p>This endpoint returns all snippets stored in the database. <br/>